 How to speed up an iPhone: Restore from backup

-The next stage after resetting the iPhone, getting steadily more drastic as we go, is restoring it from a backup.
+If you don't want to wait for iOS 9, the next stage after resetting the iPhone (getting steadily more drastic as we go) is to restore it from a backup.

 If you've backed up recently, you can simply restore from that.
 Plug the iPhone into the Mac and open iTunes.